AndreiVladescu/Reverse-Engineering-Laser-Rangefinder/index.md

 ## Gathering the toys

-If trying to recreate this reversing or just repurposing the rangefinder to use in your side-projects, these will be usefull to have:
+If trying to recreate this reversing or just repurposing the rangefinder to use in your side-projects, these will be necessary/useful to have:

 - Multimeter
 - Logic analyzer